Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Book Your Appointment With District Speech Today

-Your speech therapist will work with you to find the best match for you.
+Our team of therapists will work with you to find the best match for you.

 And remember, there aren’t any milestone requirements if your child needs to use one too.